solacecommunity/spring-solace-leader-election/README.md

 ## Usage
 ### Dependencies
-In order to be able to use the request/reply functionality, add the following section to your Maven pom:
+In order to be able to use the leader election functionality, add the following section to your Maven pom:

 ```xml
 <dependency>